Melcfrn/wikipedia/README.md

 ### First view of the problem

-In order to access the HTML content of Wikipedia pages, we used Jsoup.
+In order to access the HTML content of Wikipedia pages, we used BeautifulSoup.
 This package allows an easy way to navigate in the DOM.
 However, HTML tables are way more versatile than the CSV format can afford.
 View the example bellow

 <table>